-- Products/Services: Differentiation through innovation, experience and customer service rather than just lowest price: which can often lead to squeezing suppliers, underpaying employees and/or compromising quality - Social/Environment: Aiming to improve not only their operational efficiency but also their employee safety, environmental footprint and their engagement with their communities - Management: Focus on long-term value creation for all stakeholders versus focus on achieving short-term financial targets to increase the stock price - Disclosure: Providing highly-transparent financial statements and conservative disclosure policies 1The Essence "The Factory Owner" (October 2013), Aristotle Capital Publication: The Factory Owner Sustainable Investing Policy
+- Products/Services: Differentiation through innovation, customer experience and service rather than just lowest price: which can often lead to squeezing suppliers, underpaying employees and/or compromising quality - Social/Environment: Aiming to improve not only their operational efficiency but also their employee safety, environmental footprint and their engagement with their communities - Management: Focus on long-term value creation for all stakeholders versus focus on achieving short-term financial targets to increase the stock price - Disclosure: Providing highly-transparent financial statements and conservative disclosure policies 1The Essence "The Factory Owner" (October 2013), Aristotle Capital Publication: The Factory Owner Sustainable Investing Policy

 Investment Process and Sustainability Our investment approach is research-centric and rooted in the appreciation of independent thought.
 As such, our team does not rely on screens or scores generated by others and we refuse to outsource our judgment in any aspect of the investment process.
 Our investment decisions are the result of years (sometimes decades) of our team's work understanding the long-term sustainability of business models and the impact on future investment risks and returns.
 To ensure we remain aware of sustainability-related risks, opportunities, controversies and/or issues, several years ago our firm's Sustainability Team was formed.
 The team performs a sustainability overlay with the assistance of third-party research to track, monitor and share information on the companies we invest.
-The Sustainability Team and Investment Team work closely to identify areas of strength and/or weakness in the companies in which we invest, including incorporating the SASB materiality framework to assess risks and opportunities related to the environment, social issues and governance.
-We seek to identify issues that could materially impact the companies' fundamentals (sustainability) or have the potential to serve as negative developments within our investment horizon.
+The Sustainability Team and Investment Team work closely to identify areas of strength and/or weakness in the companies in which we invest, assessing risks and opportunities related to the environment, social issues and governance.
+We seek to identify sustainability risks that could materially impact the companies' fundamentals or have the potential to serve as negative developments within our investment horizon.
 If determined relevant, as with all material company findings, these issues are discussed in more depth within the investment team and then potentially discussed with the company itself.
-The team is headed by our firm's Co-Chief Investment Officer and is currently composed of ten additional individuals.
-Four members of the Sustainability Team are also on the Investment Team.
+The team is headed by our firm's Co-Chief Investment Officer and composed of members of the Investment Team (including portfolio managers), Client Portfolio Management Team and Marketing Communications Team.
 The Sustainability Team has a direct line of communication to Aristotle Capital's board of managers and other senior members of our firm.
 Engagement Meeting regularly with management teams has always been an important part of our research process.
-Aside from the regular engagement on strategic long-term goals, risks and financial performance, members of our Sustainability and Investment Teams engage directly with companies to discuss their initiatives as well as controversies.
-Their objective is to establish a dialogue around these specific topics, understand the companies' position and plans for resolution.
-We spend significant time assessing the quality and experience of management before making an investment in a company.
-In general, we will only invest in companies with shareholder-friendly management teams who we believe to be good stewards of capital and are responsible partners with their employees and the community at large.
-Proxy Voting We seek to leverage our proxy voting rights in promoting issues that are relevant to the long-term sustainability of our investments and the economic interest of our clients' capital.
+Aside from the regular meetings on strategic long-term goals, risks and financial performance, members of our Sustainability and Investment Teams engage directly with companies to discuss their initiatives as well as controversies.
+We engage with company management, which can include the CEO, Chairman, General Counsel and/or board members.
+We follow the company's progress on setting and reaching goals (including portfolio-wide emissions tracking), aim to promote appropriate disclosure on material ESG issues and the use of standardized frameworks, and establish dialogue around notable controversies.
+We also reference frameworks, such as the SASB standards, to help guide discussions.
+Proxy Voting

+We seek to leverage our proxy voting rights in promoting issues that are relevant to the long-term sustainability of our investments and the economic interest of our clients' capital.
 ESG proposals are analyzed by our investment team and voting rationales are documented.
 For clients who feel strongly about exercising their voting rights on particular issues, we encourage them to vote proxies directly or through a designated third party.
 We can provide assistance to put this voting authority in place.
 Sustainable Investing Policy